soloCoder2003/Regencore/README.md

 As EV usage increases, the challenge of managing retired lithium-ion batteries grows.
 Despite retaining substantial capacity, most are discarded without consideration for reuse.
 There are limited tools for individuals or small businesses to assess and repurpose these batteries efficiently.

 🛠 Solution
-NextCell is a user-friendly, web-based platform that:
+RegenCore is a user-friendly, web-based platform that:

 Allows EV battery owners to input battery details (capacity, model, location).